Unboxed-Software/solana-course/content/movie-review-pt2.md

 ## Account State

-In order to store data on a new account, we must first define a struct that serves as the format for the data field of the account.
-These structs are stored in a `state.rs` file and are used to serialize data into an account and deserialize data from an existing account.
+All Solana accounts have a `data` field that holds a byte array.
+This makes accounts as flexible as files on a computer.
+You can store literally anything in an account (so long as the account has the storage space for it).

+Just as files in a traditional filesystem conform to specific data formats like PDF or MP3, the data stored in a Solana account needs to follow some kind of pattern so that the data can be retrieved and deserialized into something usable.

 ### Represent State as a Rust Type

-Under the hood, account data is represented as a byte array, just as it is with instruction data.
-Since we'll be using account data to manage our program's state, one of the first things we can do to make managing state easier is to represent it as a Rust data type.
+When writing a program in Rust, we typically create this "format" by defining a Rust data type.
+If you went through the [Create a Basic Program: Part 1 lesson](basic-program-pt-1.md), this is very similar to what we did when we created an enum to represent discrete instructions.

 While this type should reflect the structure of your data, for most use cases a simple struct is sufficient.
-For example, a note-taking program that stores notes in their own accounts would likely have data for a title, body, and maybe an ID of some kind.
+For example, a note-taking program that stores notes in separate accounts would likely have data for a title, body, and maybe an ID of some kind.
 We could create a struct to represent that as follows:

 ```rust
 struct NoteState {